KLIPY-com/klipy-android-demo-app/README.md

 - Display media content in a user-friendly UI.
 - Implement basic API interactions within an Android project.

-This implementation is **not mandatory** but serves as one possible approach.
+This implementation is not mandatory, but we provided it as one possible approach.
 Developers can use this as a starting point and modify it as needed to fit their applications.

 ## Table of Contents